MicrosoftDocs/azure-docs/articles/ai-services/speech-service/includes/quickstarts/speech-to-text-basics/csharp.md

 ## Recognize speech from a microphone

-Follow these steps to create a new console application and install the Speech SDK.
+Follow these steps to create a console application and install the Speech SDK.

 1. Open a command prompt where you want the new project.
 Create a console application with the .NET CLI, which creates the *Program.cs* file in the project directory.